w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/text-style-adjustable.md

 <b>Procedure</b>

 For each block of text:
-1. Apply the highest level of change of each attribute from the table, for that language/script.
+1. Apply the highest level of change of each attribute from the table, for the closest language.
 2. Check that the text is changed by the override.

 <b>Expected results</b>